emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/testing.md

 ```

 These are two examples of complete end-to-end tests that:
-  1) connect to a live Axion blockchain network
+  1) connect to a live Fermi blockchain network
 ```js
 near = await nearlib.connect(nearConfig)
 ```